-Watchdog: Israel freezes plan for east Jerusalem settlement
+Israel stops plan for contentious east Jerusalem settlement

-Hagit Ofran of the Israeli anti-settlement group Peace Now said Monday that the Jerusalem district planning committee that was to approve the plan instead decided to put it on hold, saying an environmental survey should first be conducted.
+Fleur Hassan-Nahoum, a deputy mayor, said the process is expected to take about a year.

+The anti-settlement group Peace Now had waged a public campaign against the plan, citing the proposed settlement’s problematic location.

-“Let’s hope they will use the time to understand how illogical this plan is for the development of Jerusalem and how much it damages the chances for peace,” said Ofran, who attended the meeting.
+“Let’s hope they will use the time to understand how illogical this plan is for the development of Jerusalem and how much it damages the chances for peace,” said Hagit Ofran, a Peace Now researcher who attended the meeting.

-There was no immediate comment from city officials.
-But earlier Monday, Israel’s foreign minister, Yair Lapid, indicated the Israeli government is in no hurry to give final approval to the plan.
+Earlier on Monday, Israel’s foreign minister, Yair Lapid, indicated the Israeli government was in no hurry to approve the plan.

-Speaking to reporters, Lapid said the plan requires approval by the national government and needs “full consensus” of the various parties in the coalition.
+Speaking to reporters, Lapid said the plan ultimately requires approval by the national government, with “full consensus” of the various parties in the coalition.

 “This will be dealt with at the national level and we know how to deal with it.
-It is a process and will make sure it doesn’t turn into a conflict with the administration,” he said.
+It is a process and will make sure it doesn’t turn into a conflict with the (U.S.) administration,” he said.

 Israel captured east Jerusalem in the 1967 Mideast war and annexed it in a move not recognized internationally.
 The Palestinians want east Jerusalem to be the capital of a future state including the West Bank and the Gaza Strip, which Israel also seized in that war.